libsemigroups/libsemigroups/docs/source/api/fpsemi-examples.rst

    :header-rows: 0

    * - :cpp:any:`symmetric_group`
-     - Construct a presentation for the symmetric group.
+     - A presentation for the symmetric group.

+   * - :cpp:any:`alternating_group`
+     - A presentation for the alternating group.

    * - :cpp:any:`full_transformation_monoid`
-     - Construct a presentation for the full transformation monoid.
+     - A presentation for the full transformation monoid.

    * - :cpp:any:`partial_transformation_monoid`
-     - Construct a presentation for the partial transformation monoid.
+     - A presentation for the partial transformation monoid.

    * - :cpp:any:`symmetric_inverse_monoid`
-     - Construct a presentation for the symmetric inverse monoid.
+     - A presentation for the symmetric inverse monoid.

    * - :cpp:any:`dual_symmetric_inverse_monoid`
-     - Construct a presentation for the dual symmetric inverse monoid.
+     - A presentation for the dual symmetric inverse monoid.

    * - :cpp:any:`uniform_block_bijection_monoid`
-     - Construct a presentation for the uniform block bijection monoid.
+     - A presentation for the uniform block bijection monoid.

    * - :cpp:any:`partition_monoid`
-     - Construct a presentation for the partition monoid.
+     - A presentation for the partition monoid.

    * - :cpp:any:`brauer_monoid`
-     - Construct a presentation for the Brauer monoid.
+     - A presentation for the Brauer monoid.

    * - :cpp:any:`rectangular_band`
-     - Construct a presentation for a rectangular band.
+     - A presentation for a rectangular band.

    * - :cpp:any:`stellar_monoid`
-     - Construct a presentation for the stellar monoid.
+     - A presentation for the stellar monoid.

    * - :cpp:any:`chinese_monoid`
-     - Construct a presentation for the Chinese monoid.
+     - A presentation for the Chinese monoid.

    * - :cpp:any:`monogenic_semigroup`
-     - Construct a presentation for a monogenic semigroup.
+     - A presentation for a monogenic semigroup.

    * - :cpp:any:`plactic_monoid`
-     - Construct a presentation for the plactic monoid.
+     - A presentation for the plactic monoid.

    * - :cpp:any:`stylic_monoid`
-     - Construct a presentation for the stylic monoid.
+     - A presentation for the stylic monoid.

    * - :cpp:any:`fibonacci_semigroup`
-     - Construct a presentation for a Fibonacci semigroup.
+     - A presentation for a Fibonacci semigroup.

    * - :cpp:any:`temperley_lieb_monoid`
-     - Construct a presentation for the Temperley-Lieb monoid.
+     - A presentation for the Temperley-Lieb monoid.

    * - :cpp:any:`singular_brauer_monoid`
-     - Construct a presentation for the singular part of the Brauer monoid.
+     - A presentation for the singular part of the Brauer monoid.

    * - :cpp:any:`orientation_preserving_monoid`
-     - Construct a presentation for the monoid of orientation preserving mappings.
+     - A presentation for the monoid of orientation preserving mappings.

    * - :cpp:any:`orientation_reversing_monoid`
-     - Construct a presentation for the monoid of orientation reversing mappings.
+     - A presentation for the monoid of orientation reversing mappings.

 .. cpp:namespace-pop::

 Full API
 ~~~~~~~~

 .. doxygenfunction:: libsemigroups::symmetric_group
+   :project: libsemigroups

+.. doxygenfunction:: libsemigroups::alternating_group
    :project: libsemigroups

 .. doxygenfunction:: libsemigroups::full_transformation_monoid